Selling your home but not sure how to go about it?

 - Banking information, if you’ll have your proceeds wired.

-Here are a few things you’ll want to do before the property changes owners:
+Here are a few things you’ll need to do before the property changes owners:

 - Remove all personal property from your home